operaton/operaton/spring-boot-starter/starter-client/README.md

 ## Credits

-The Camunda External Task Client Spring Boot Starter project used to be a community extension initially created by [Oliver Steinhauer](https://github.com/osteinhauer).
+The Operaton External Task Client Spring Boot Starter project used to be a community extension initially created by [Oliver Steinhauer](https://github.com/osteinhauer).